Princeton-Penn-Vents/princeton-penn-flowmeter/patient/README.md

 ```

 Note that this is 1 per line, produced 50 times per second.
-Order does not matter in JSON.
+Order does not matter in JSON. `"v":1` is for version 1 - we could later
+add a new version.

 ## Data format (patient -> nurse)

-Note: comments inserted for clarity only - JSON does not allow comments
+Note: comments inserted for clarity only - JSON does not allow comments.

 ```yaml
 {